sbernasek/flyeye/docs/_sources/start.rst.txt

 .. _start:

 Getting Started
 ===============

 The fastest way to gain familiarity with **FlyEye Analysis** is to start with a working example.
 Please feel free to use the data from `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression during eye development.

-We recommend reading the sections below before working with your own data.
+We recommend reading the sections below before working with your own microscopy data.

 ..
 Note::
-   The initial release of the **NU FlyEye** platform only supports RGB image stacks.
-The available reporter colors are thus limited to red, green, and blue.
+   The initial release of the **NU FlyEye** platform only supports three-channel RGB microscopy data.
+The available reporter colors are thus nominally limited to red, green, and blue.
 One of these reporter colors must be reserved for a nuclear marker in order to facilitate segmentation via **FlyEye Silhouette**.
 This leaves at most two reporter colors available for measuring target gene expression in any one experiment.

 Data Format